Monday Meeting information

 Our regular Monday meetings

-Since we have been unable to meet in the Memorial Hall we have been enjoying talks via Zoom from speakers in different parts of the country.
+During 2021 we have been unable to meet in the Memorial Hall so we we have been enjoying talks via Zoom from speakers in different parts of the country.
 These have included:

 A beautifully illustrated and moving talk about Maidstone Girls Grammar School during WWII; A very amusing talk about an animal rescue service and sanctuary in Somerset .